 If the cancer is in the upper part of the esophagus (in the neck), chemoradiation may be recommended as the main treatment instead of surgery.
 For some patients, this may cure the cancer.
 Close follow-up with endoscopy is very important in looking for possible signs of cancer returning.

 People with stage I cancers who can’t have surgery because they have other serious health problems, or who don’t want surgery, may be treated with EMR and endoscopic ablation, chemo, radiation therapy, or both together (chemoradiation).

 Stage II includes cancers that have grown into the main muscle layer of the esophagus or into the connective tissue on the outside of the esophagus.
 This stage also includes some cancers that have spread to 1 or 2 nearby lymph nodes.

 Stage III includes some cancers that have grown through the wall of the esophagus to the outer layer, as well as cancers that have grown into nearby organs or tissues.
 It also includes most cancers that have spread to nearby lymph nodes.

-For people who are healthy enough, treatment for these cancers is most often chemoradiation followed by surgery.
+For people who are healthy enough, treatment for these cancers is most often chemoradiation (chemotherapy plus radiation therapy) followed by surgery.
 Patients with adenocarcinoma at the place where the stomach and esophagus meet (the gastroesophageal junction) are sometimes treated with chemo (without radiation) followed by surgery.
-The targeted drug trastuzumab may be given with chemo if the cancer is HER2 positive and no radiation is given.
 Surgery alone may be an option for some small tumors.

 If surgery is the first treatment, chemoradiation may be recommended afterward, especially if the cancer is an adenocarcinoma or if there are signs that some cancer may have been left behind.